sudhakarreddyd/reactjs-pwa-skeleton/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Firebase hosting
-See the steps [deployment](https://firebase.google.com/docs/hosting/quickstart) for firebase hosting.
+See the steps [deployment](https://firebase.google.com/docs/hosting/quickstart) on firebase hosting.

+## Test Progressive Web App

+Once deployment is success, open pwa-app link(You will get after deployment) in mobile After successfull load of page you will get to see an option `Add <App title> to Home scree` click on it and you can see starts showing from home screen and looks as same as like mobile app(all browser controlls will not be shown)

 ## Learn More